 I’ve already talked to her this morning, and she’s in good spirits.
 It seems a little surreal to think that I now have a child at college in Massachusetts, but I don’t have that aching hole in my heart that I expected.
 I think we worked so hard to get her there, and things have been so up in the air this summer, that I feel more relief than sadness.
 She’s already making friends and getting settled, and only time will tell if she likes it there or not, but for now, I’m just happy that she seems to be getting acclimated and is giving it a chance.

 So yeah, that’s the latest from the Shane household!

-David has already left for work, and I’m about to go pick up Becca from her sleepover, so I’ll get to hear all about her weekend.
+D has already left for work, and I’m about to go pick up R from her sleepover, so I’ll get to hear all about her weekend.
 It’s good to be home, and I’m grateful for safe travel and kids that are all happy and doing things they want to do.

 Lest it sound like I’m oblivious to everything going on in the world, I’ve been paying attention, but trying not to let it overwhelm my thoughts and feelings.
 There’s a delicate balance between caring and letting current events consume us.

 Thank you all for your kind thoughts and prayers and encouragement throughout this process!
 You are all very much appreciated!!!